 The IU Bloomington Health Center offers personal health and wellness services and includes a medical clinic, lab, x-ray facility, women’s clinic and pharmacy.

 Find information about public safety, emergency planning, online security and environmental health and safety at Protect IU.

-Students at the Bloomington campus who are seeking Personal Counseling and Psychological Services—for any reason—have several support options.
-IU School of Medicine offers counseling services via telephone or in person.
-Call 317-278-4750 to schedule an appointment, or email email@example.com.
+Students at the Bloomington campus who are seeking personal counseling, psychiatric and psychological services—for any reason—have several support options.
+IU School of Medicine Mental Health Services offers treatment via telephone or in person.
+Call 317-278-2381 to schedule an appointment.
 Locally, in Bloomington, the Counseling and Psychological Services program is located at the IU Bloomington Health Center.
 All Health Center appointments may be scheduled by phone or online.
 For after-hours crisis counseling, call 812-855-5711.